 - Quieter– Your car provides some soundproofing.
 This is nice when you’re camping in a noisy area like near a highway or in a crowded campground.
 You won’t have to listen to road noise or loud campers while you’re trying to sleep.
 The car can block some forest sounds as well.
 You won’t be woken up by loud bird calls in the morning.
 The drawback is that the vehicle blocks pleasant sounds like the sound of a rushing river.
 If you open your windows, you can still hear the sounds of the outdoors.

 - Cars have electricity- Cars have built-in lighting.
 You can also charge small electronic devices like your phone with the cigarette lighter plug.
 There is also a radio and sound system you can listen to for entertainment.
 If you need to power larger devices, you can also install an inverter in your vehicle.
 Of course, if you decide to use your car’s electricity, you’ll want to be careful not to drain your battery.
 You may need to run the vehicle to keep the battery charged.
 It’s also a good idea to carry a jump starter in case you accidentally run your battery too low.
 Some campers install a solar system in their vehicle for even more power.
 Solar allows you to run your laptop, a fan, small refrigerator, lights, and more.
-For more info, check out this guide to installing a solar system in a vehicle.
 If you drive an electric vehicle or hybrid, you may be able to install a higher wattage inverter and use electricity from the large battery.
 If you want electricity in a tent, you would have to bring a portable power station or generator.

 - Weatherproof- A vehicle is completely waterproof and windproof.
 The inside stays dry in even the heaviest rainstorm.
 You don’t have to worry about a heavy snow load caving your roof in.
 A car roof can support hundreds of pounds.
 A vehicle can also withstand much heavier winds than a tent.
 A car could survive 100mph gusts.
 No tent would survive this.
 A vehicle is a 4 season camping shelter.